Karva Chauth: Popular cultural aspects and critiques

-There have been calls to modify or eliminate the festival by commentators who hold it to be "anti-women" and to "perpetuate the notion of women's dependence on men."
-Karva chauth has been cited as a symbol of cultural repression of women by some Indian feminists, such as Madhu Kishwar who has put it in the same class as "Khomeinivad" (i.e., pushing women into position of subservience to their husbands, similar to the family structure allegedly favored by Ayatollah Khomeini).
-Other feminists, however, have called the festival empowering for women because Karva Chauth enables them to quit housework completely for the day and expect gifts from their husbands.
-Some writers have asserted that such "rituals work insidiously" to create "an instrument of social control" that oppresses women and that the even greater popularity of Karva Chauth among urban, educated participants raises the question of "which is the greater barrier to women's liberation: religion or the market."
+In certain regions of Bengal, Northeast India, and Bhutan, notably during the Karva Chauth celebrations, a distinctive tradition is observed where teenage boys actively participate in the festivities and join married women in the fasting rituals.
+The practice is believed to symbolise a collective aspiration for the boys to find suitable life partners in the future.
+There is also a spiritual dimension to this tradition, as it is said to be an act of devotion to the deity Parvati, who is venerated for her role as a symbol of marital harmony and longevity.

 Traditional tales

 There are legends associated with the Karva Chauth festival.
 In some tellings, the tales are interlinked, with one acting as a frame story for another.

-Story of Queen Veervati
+Story of Queen Veeravati

-A beautiful queen called Veervati was the only sister of seven loving brothers.
+A beautiful queen called Veeravati was the only sister of seven loving brothers.
 She spent her first Karva Chauth as a married woman at her parents' house.
 She began a strict fast after sunrise but, by evening, was desperately waiting for the moonrise as she suffered severe thirst and hunger.
 Her seven brothers couldn't bear to see their sister in such distress and created a mirror in a pipal tree that made it look as though the moon had risen.
 The sister mistook it for the moon and broke her fast.
 The moment she took the first morsel of food, she sneezed.
 In her second morsel she found hair.
 After the third she learned the news of her husband, the king, was dead.
-Heartbroken, she wept through the night until her shakti compelled a Goddess to appear and ask why she crying.
-When the queen explained her distress, the Goddess revealed how she had been tricked by her brothers and instructed her to repeat the Karva Chauth fast with complete devotion.
-When Veervati repeated the fast, Yama was forced to restore her husband to life.
+Heartbroken, she wept through the night until her shakti compelled a goddess to appear and ask why she crying.
+When the queen explained her distress, the goddess revealed how she had been tricked by her brothers and instructed her to repeat the Karva Chauth fast with complete devotion.
+When Veeravati repeated the fast, Yama was forced to restore her husband to life.

 In a variant of this story, the brothers build a massive fire behind a mountain instead and trick their sister by convincing her that the glow is the moon.
 She breaks her fast and word arrives that her beloved husband has died.
 She immediately begins running to her husband's house, which is somewhat distant, and is intercepted by Shiva-Parvati.
 Parvati reveals the trickery to her, cuts her own little finger to give the wife a few drops of her holy blood, and instructs her to be careful in keeping the complete fast in the future.
 The wife sprinkles Parvati's blood on her dead husband and, coming back to life, they are reunited.